YOUNG PERSON’S VIEW

 - What will my future be like?

-Whether a young person feels comfortable asking these questions, may depend on how they were first told about their HIV.
-Children and young people may base their reaction to HIV on what they think the adults in their life feels about it, and on how they were told about their HIV.
-Some of the children and young people we support feel that they aren't allowed to talk about HIV in the home, either because this has been directly said, or through indirectly being said.
-It is really important as an adult to consider the point of view of a child/young person, even if this is difficult, and for you to do whatever you can to enable your child to feel like they can come to you with their questions.
+Whether a young person feels comfortable asking these questions may depend on how they were first told about their HIV.
+Children and young people may base their reaction to HIV on what they think the adults in their life feels about it.
+Some of the children and young people we support feel that they aren’t allowed to talk about HIV in the home, whether it has been directly or indirectly stated.
+It is really important as an adult to consider the point of view of a young person, even if this is difficult, and for you to do whatever you can to enable your child to feel like they can come to you with their questions.

-There is more information for parents/carers here.
-CHIVA are also very happy to talk to anyone in families who are finding it difficult to talk about HIV.
+There is more information for parents and carers here.
+Chiva are also very happy to talk to anyone in families who are finding it difficult to talk about HIV.
 Please get in touch if we can help you with this.